 Who said culture had to be boring?
 Get the dates right San Sebastian’s La Semana Grande, or, The Big Week for us English speakers, is a week-long fiesta throughout the…

-The Sidra House Rules – the Stoke Travel Guide to Navigating a Basque Cider House
+The Cider House Rules – the Stoke Travel Guide to Navigating a Basque Sidra House

 If you’re searching for information on the late 90s Tobey Maguire Oscar-winning film, then I’m afraid you’ll have to look elsewhere.
 But if you’re wanting to find out what exactly goes on in a Basque cider house (sidra in Spanish) – a heavenly, border-line mythical Shangri La for any traveller with eyes bigger than their bellies – you’ve come to the right place.

 ANY CIDER HOUSE IS A GOOD CIDER HOUSE